Naveen-369/MLLearningOdyssey/Road_Lane_Detection/README.md

 ## Lisence

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file in the root directory for more details.

-Feel free to add more sections, such as "Contributing," "References," or "Future Work," depending on your project's scope.
 Good luck with your road lane line detection system! 🚗🛣️